 Stephen provides timely, practical advice to clients operating broadcast stations, digital platforms, and brick-and-mortar businesses.
-His counsel covers a broad landscape including: broadcast compliance, digital marketing, brand promotion, data privacy, website fundamentals, and the developing area of UAS (drones).
+His counsel covers a broad landscape including: broadcast compliance, traditional and digital marketing and advertising, and brand promotion.

 Social media, mobile, and other digital platforms, as well as “real world” brick-and-mortar and guerilla strategies present nuanced challenges in the brave new world of non-traditional marketing.
 Stephen engages with marketing teams to guide the development, execution and risk management of advertising and promotional campaigns, including endorsement issues; contests, sweepstakes and raffle issues; and issues implicated by transmitting marketing communications to current and potential consumers and clients.
 He has advised large and small media companies, online retailers, national and local brands, and nonprofits.